(In the above timeline, only those faculty whose start and end dates of service are known are displayed.)

 Irma was born on October 12, 1914 in West Terre Haute and lived with her parents Laura and John Brackall.
 She attended Indiana State Teacher’s College and graduated in 1936.
 She earned her Master’s Degree in the 1950’s.
 She met her husband Bob a few years after graduating and they married in 1942.
 Irma passed away Wednesday, on November 19, 2014 at Memory Care of Naples, Florida aged 100.

-William J. Wilhelm, Coordinator of Business Education, Information, and Technology, and Associate Professor, Business Education, Information, and Technology, 2001 - 2017
+William J. Wilhelm, Coordinator of Business Education, Information, and Technology, and Professor, Business Education, Information, and Technology, 2001 - 2017

 Bachelor of Science, Business Administration, Ohio State University, 1969; Master of Education, Arizona State University, 1996; Doctor of Education, Arizona State University, 1998.